mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 an 80mm rocket-propelled directed plasma warhead.
 The plasma launcher is a deadly weapon able to destroy even high-technology armored vehicles.
-It is a favoured import with mid-tech forces that need a deterrent against higher-tech foes.
+It is a favored import with mid-tech forces that need a deterrent against higher-tech foes.

 #### EARLY MACHINEGUN